The Meaning of Numbers: The Number 102

-The possible meaning of the number 102 is derived primarily from the Psalms.
+The possible meaning of the number 102 in the Bible is derived primarily from the Psalms.

 The year 102 A.D. contains the beginning of a Biblical Sabbatical year which is declared every seven years based on the Hebrew calendar.
-This Sabbatical period begins on Thursday, September 1 (Tishri 1 or the start of the Hebrew civil year) in 102.
-It ends on Thursday, September 21 in 103.
+This Sabbatical period began on Thursday, September 1 (Tishri 1 or the start of the Hebrew civil year) in 102.
+It ended on Thursday, September 21 in 103.

 Scripture's "royal" cubit of measurement is believed to have been 20.4 inches (51.8 centimeters) long.
 This means that Jerusalem's temple, if this cubit length was used to build it, would have been 102 feet (31.1 meters) long.